sepen/k8kreator/README.md

 On _macOS_ and _Windows_, docker does not expose the docker network to the host.
 Because of this limitation, containers (including nodes) are only reachable from the host via port-forwards, however other containers/pods can reach other things running in docker including loadbalancers.
 You may want to check out the [Ingress Guide](https://kind.sigs.k8s.io/docs/user/ingress) as a cross-platform workaround.
 You can also expose pods and services using extra port mappings.

-Alternatively on _macOS_ you can try [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect)
+On _macOS_ you can try [docker-mac-net-connect](https://github.com/chipmk/docker-mac-net-connect) to use a loadbalancer's external IP.